gyoce/Tetris/README.md

 ---
 ## How the AI works
-So the AI evaluate all the possibilities with its actual piece and give for each possibilites a score.
-Then it picks the best score and do the action for it.
+So the AI evaluates all the possibilities with its actual piece and give for each possibilities a score.
+Then it picks the best score and do the actions for it.

 For example if you have a tetromino with a T-Shape, the ai compute all the possibilities left to right and for every rotation possible, (T-Shape got 4 rotations for example (trust me :) ).

-For every rotation and position of the tetrominoe the AI is giving a score.
+For every rotations and positions of the tetromino the AI is giving a score.
 The score is calculate with few parameters :
 1. If the tetromino will leave holes
 2. The average height of each cells of the tetromino